 Info to come

 Terry successfully completed RAPt’s Addiction Counsellor Training Programme in 2010 and joined the team, firstly as an Apprentice Counsellor.
-Terry is now one of the Bridges’ principal Counsellors.
+Terry has recently completed a BA (Hons) in social sciences, in the subjects of CBT, Coaching and Research Methods.
+He is now one of the Bridges principal Counsellors.
 Terry is grounded in person-centred theory and has a particular professional interest in interpersonal group therapy.

 Jason has over 13 years of experience working within the field of substance misuse.
 Jason has most recently worked in the community supporting individuals to maintain abstinence, however, has also worked in residential treatment in a variety of roles such as, Group facilitator, Counsellor and administrations coordinator.
 Jason has a good understanding of the assessment process and pathways into residential treatment, from a client and funders perspective.